Wesmania/vish/README.md

 ### Snippets

 Anything I use that probably shouldn't be added by default lands in the snippets directory.
-Feel free to copy & tweak these, or add your own snippets to this repo.
+Feel free to copy & tweak these, or add your own snippets.

-## More docs

-Any boring details and half-baked docs can be found in docs.md.